pflanze/functional-perl/docs/intro.md

 loop (REPL).
 A REPL reads a statement or expression, evaluates it and prints its result.
 The better ones come with debugging features, like being able to inspect the context (stack) from where they were called.
-Functional perl is no exception on either account.
+Functional Perl is no exception.

-(NOTE: the author of the functional-perl repl didn't know about the `reply` repl and maybe others when finishing the work on this; he originally started Chj::repl more than a decade ago.
-It would probably be best to merge the efforts: TODO.)
+(NOTE: the author didn't know about the `reply` repl and maybe others when finishing the work on this; he originally started `Chj::repl` in 2004.
+It might be worth merging the efforts.)

 There are three ways to run the functional-perl REPL:

  - Run it from somewhere in your program by using `use Chj::repl;` and calling `repl;`.
- - Register the repl to be run upon encountering uncatched exceptions by adding `use Chj::Trapl;` somewhere to your code.
+ - Register the repl to be run upon encountering uncaught exceptions by adding `use Chj::Trapl;` somewhere to your code.
  - Run the [bin/repl](../bin/repl) script, which takes the `-M` option like perl itself to load modules of your choice.
 Or [bin/repl+](../bin/repl+) which calls the repl with the most interesting modules preloaded.

-In this section we're going to use the latter.
 You need to install `Term::ReadLine::Gnu` and `PadWalker` to use the repl.
 Once you've done that, from the shell run:

     $ cd functional-perl
     $ bin/repl+
     repl>

 The string left of the ">" indicates the current namespace, "repl" in this case.
-Let's try some math:
+Let's try:

     repl> 1+2
     $VAR1 = 3;